JacopoMangiavacchi/SwiftCoreMLTools/README.md

 CoreML models generated with this library could be potentially personalized (trained) partially or entirely using the CoreML runtime.

+CoreML support much more then Neural Network models but this experimental library is only focused, at the moment, on Neural Network support.

 The library is not "official" - it is not part of Apple CoreML, and it is not maintained.

 ## Export Swift for TensorFlow sample scenario